 The field description of sediments is required following measurement of penetration depth.
-The sediment should be characterized as being coarse sand, fine sand, silt, clay, gravel, or of a mixed type.
-The presence of petroleum tar and shell hash should also be recorded.
-Obvious odors, such as hydrogen sulfide (the odor of rotten eggs), petroleum, other odors, or a lack of noticeable odors should be recorded.
-General sediment colors (i.e., black, green, brown, red, olive, or gray) should also be recorded.
+The sediment should be characterized as being cobble, course gravel, fine gravel, coarse sand, fine sand, silt/clay, shell hash or a mixed type.
+The presence of petroleum tar should be added to the comments.
+Obvious odors, such as hydrogen sulfide (the odor of rotten eggs), petroleum, humic, other odors, or a lack of noticeable odors should be recorded.
+General sediment colors (black, dark brown, light brown, olive green, red, other) should also be recorded.